veerakarri/swagger-ui/pages/paging.md

 This document outlines the use of the paging tokens returned by various parts of the Zentail Open API.
 Some example calls you might find pagination in include [GET /salesOrder](/#/SalesOrder/get_salesOrder) and [GET /inventory](/#/Inventory/get_inventory).

-When our system is trying to return a large number of results in response to an API call, we implement paging to reduce the response time as well as control the resources used in each transaction.
-For calls that are paged, you should see the `pagination` object on the result specification.
+The Zentail API uses paging to reduce the response time as well as control the resources used in each transaction.
+For calls that are paged, you will see the `pagination` object on the result specification.

 ```
 Pagination{